Kint internals

 has a size and a list of child AbstractValue

 Once the parser receives a parameter you no longer have information from the parent scope: what it was called, if it was a child of an array, if it was a private property, or if it was a reference.
-This is passed into the parser from the parent scope as a ContextInterface
+This information is passed into the parser from the parent scope as a ContextInterface

 and stored in $context